NAGUIBATEUR228/GO_screening/README.md

 |AAC3|2182|7250|1580|12191|
 |AAD3|4121|746|6555|1143|

-Normalisation of the counts equalizing library size
+Normalise of the counts equalizing library size
 ```r
 jc <- jcounts%>%
   filter(if_any(where(is.numeric), ~.x!=0))